Have all those successful multi-vendor marketplaces got you wanting to create your own?

-Now, let’s take at the 5 best platforms for multi-vendor eCommerce marketplaces (in no particular order):
+Let’s not lose any time and get straight to the list of the best platforms for multi-vendor ecommerce marketplaces (in no particular order):

 Vendors will also get their own profile page which lists all of their products and a short biography:

-The basic Marketify search function is fairly bare-bones.
-Users can search by keyword and then sort by category and date:
+The basic Mayosis search function is fairly bare-bones.
+Users can search by keyword and then sort by category:

 But, if you purchase something like Search & Filter Pro, you can greatly extend this functionality.

 Verified customers can easily review products via a front-end form.
-Marketify automatically adds schema markup to all reviews and vendors can quickly view all their reviews from their dashboard.
+Mayosis automatically adds schema markup to all reviews and vendors can quickly view all their reviews from their dashboard.

-Because it’s based on Easy Digital Downloads, Marketify is exclusively for digital products.
+Because it’s based on Easy Digital Downloads, Mayosis is almost* exclusively for digital products.
 If you’d like to sell physical products, you’ll need a different platform.

 Marketplace is a popular extension for Magento which turns it into a fully-functioning multi-vendor marketplace.
 The developer, Webkul, also offers versions of Marketplace for WordPress, Shopify, and other content management systems.
 I’ve chosen to highlight the Magento version because it seems to be the most robust, but you can view versions for all of the platforms here.